Lab of Vegetation Ecology, focusing on tropical grassy ecosystems and fire ecology

 I am a researcher currently pursuing my PhD at Universidade Estadual Paulista (UNESP, Brazil).
 Coupled with my background as a Technician in Geoprocessing and a Biologist, I employ a multidisciplinary approach to my work, continuously learning new skills from my advisors and lab colleagues.
 My research centers on understanding how a variety of plant species cope with disturbance and stress within the intricate ecosystems of tropical savannas and forests, with a particular focus on the Cerrado region.
 My fascination with plant ecology and biology encompasses a range of topics, including plant ontogeny, traits, biogeography, evolution, and their interplay in dynamic ecosystems.
 In my spare time I play bass in a post-ska-punk (?) band called Vismia.

-GABRIELA DEZOTI
+GABRIELA DEZOTTI

-Master's student in Ecology and Biodiversity
+PhD student in Ecology, Evolution and Biodiversity

 COLLABORATORS